scikit-learn/blog/_posts/2026-01-06-enhancing-user-experience.md

 ##  Wellcome grant awarded to `scikit-learn`

-This was until the end of 2023, when Guillaume Lemaitre applied for a NumFOCUS grant, that the broader topic of Predictive model evaluation and inspection was formalized.
+This was until the end of 2023, when Guillaume Lemaitre applied for a grant with the help of NumFOCUS, that the broader topic of Predictive model evaluation and inspection was formalized.
 Enhancing user experience through interactive inspection is an essential part of this effort and falls within the scope of the grant.

 The grant was awarded to `scikit-learn`and it is from the Chan Zuckerberg Initiative (CZI) through its Essential Open-Source Software for Science